JimmyCabbage/HeateronEngine/README.md

 # HeateronEngine

-An excercise I tried using WinAPI to run OpenGL
+An exercise I tried using WinAPI to run OpenGL